This page features information on Warrington Wolves

 for important copyright information. mywarrington is not responsible for the content of external websites.

 Mack and Oscar (above), the two best-dressed at the homecoming of Warrington Wolves from their Challenge Cup Final 35-18 win over Leeds Rhinos.
 Thanks to their owners for dressing them up - I forgot to ask for your email address.
 Send it and I will send the high-res version of the photo.
-More pictures of the homecoming will appear shortly...
-Meanwhile, read my report of the game in Warrington Wolves.
+Read my report of the game in Warrington Wolves.

 Warrington Wolves 2012 First Team Squad